This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Sterculia: A Gentle Option for Sensitive Guts

-For those with gut sensitivity or a history of IBS, not all fibres are easy to tolerate.
+For those with gut sensitivity, not all fibres are easy to tolerate.
 Many high-fibre foods also contain FODMAPs that can trigger symptoms.
-In these cases, sterculia, a non-fermentable fibre, can be a good solution.
-It helps regulate bowel function without feeding gut bacteria (which can lead to gas and bloating).
-Sterculia absorbs water and helps form soft, bulky stools, which may help manage both constipation and irregular bowel patterns common with ageing.
+In these cases, sterculia, a non-fermentable fibre, can be a helpful option.
+It supports bowel regularity and is gentle on the digestive system.
+Sterculia absorbs water and helps form soft, bulky stools, which may help manage constipation and irregular bowel patterns common with ageing.

 So Do You Need a Supplement as You Age?